cambridgeltl/prompt4bli/README.md

 - **Few-Shot Prompting**: We propose to retrieve a subset of the seed translation pairs (nearest neighbour retrieval) as in-context examples for prompting.
 Corresponds to the traditional Supervised and Semi-Supervised BLI setups where the seed bilingual dictionary size is 5K and 1K respectively.
 - **Zero-Shot Prompting**: No in-context examples are used.
 Corresponds to the traditional Unsupervised BLI setup.

-(Note: To investigate **unsupervised** BLI, we recommend to used pretrained LLMs rather than instruction-tuned ones.
+(Note: To investigate **unsupervised** BLI, we recommend to use pretrained LLMs rather than instruction-tuned ones.
 It is because the procedure of instruction-tuning of LLMs usually covers large-scale parallel data for machine translation.
 So using instruction-tuned LLMs such as ChatGPT models, even with zero-shot prompting, can lead to unfair comparisons with other unsupervised BLI approaches.)

 ## Follow-up Work: